tato123/react-grits/README.md

 # Overview

-An extensible, declarative React layout system based on CSS grid.
-This is meant as an opinionated layout system, enabling teams to share standardized layouts that can be referenced by UX teams.
+An extensible layout system for React based on the [CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid) specification.

+React-Grits attempts to reduce the complexity in sharing, debugging, and previewing standardized layouts by providing a thin layer on top of CSS grid.

+# How it works

+# API

+Functions
+- createGridItemsForChildren

+Components
+- Layout
+- Grid
+- GridItem

+Template Components
+- SplitHalf
+- AsideLeft
+- AsideRight
+- Thirds

 # Using a predefined layout